m1guelpf/swift-openai-responses/README.md

 #### Creating a new instance

-To interact with the Responses API, create a new instance of `ResponsesAPI` with your API key:
+To interact with the Responses API directly, create a new instance of `ResponsesAPI` with your API key:

 ```swift
 let client = ResponsesAPI(authToken: YOUR_OPENAI_API_TOKEN)